top of page

 Voice

 We advocate for the needs of underserved communities, especially when stigma or language barriers prevent people from speaking up.
-Whether it’s sharing stories, attending community meetings, or contributing to policy discussions, we aim to amplify the voices of those affected by addiction and the people who care for them.
+Whether it’s sharing stories, attending community meetings, or contributing to mainstream service providers, we aim to amplify the voices of those affected by addiction in our communities as well as the people who care for them.

 The Salik Foundation UK (18).jpg